justin-marian/sobel-detector/README.md

 \end{bmatrix}
 $$

 **Convolution Process:** each pixel is recalculated using a weighted average of itself and surrounding pixels based on the Gaussian kernel.
-The convolution with these **intensity edge kernels** adjusts the brightness of each pixel based on its neighbors, the result is softened edges, reduced noise, and minimized minor variations.
+The convolution with these **intensity edge kernels** adjusts the brightness of each pixel based on its neighbors, the result is softened edges.

 $$ G_x =
 \begin{bmatrix}